shutingrz/bind9/doc/arm/reference.rst

    a file name, the SHA256 hash of the view name), followed by the extension ``.mkeys``.

-   (Note: in previous releases, file names for views always used the SHA256 hash of the view name.
-To ensure compatibility after upgrade, if a file using the old name format is found to exist, it will be used instead of the new format.)
+   (Note: in earlier releases, file names for views always used the SHA256 hash of the view name.
+To ensure compatibility after upgrading, if a file using the old name format is found to exist, it is used instead of the new format.)

 ``max-ixfr-ratio``
-   Sets the size threshold (expressed as a percentage of the size of the full zone) beyond which ``named`` will choose to use an AXFR response rather than IXFR when answering zone transfer requests.
+   This sets the size threshold (expressed as a percentage of the size of the full zone) beyond which ``named`` will choose to use an AXFR response rather than IXFR when answering zone transfer requests.
 See :ref:`incremental_zone_transfers`.

 ``new-zones-directory``
-   Specifies the directory in which to store the configuration parameters for zones added via ``rndc addzone``.
+   This specifies the directory in which to store the configuration parameters for zones added via ``rndc addzone``.
 By default, this is the working directory.
-If set to a relative path, it will be relative to the working directory.
+If set to a relative path, it is relative to the working directory.
 The directory *must* be writable by the effective user ID of the ``named`` process.

 ``qname-minimization``
-   This option controls QNAME minimization behaviour in the BIND resolver.
-When set to ``strict``, BIND will follow the QNAME minimization algorithm to the letter, as specified in :rfc:`7816`.
+   This option controls QNAME minimization behavior in the BIND resolver.
+When set to ``strict``, BIND follows the QNAME minimization algorithm to the letter, as specified in :rfc:`7816`.
-   Setting this option to ``relaxed`` will cause BIND to fall back to normal (non-minimized) query mode when it receives either NXDOMAIN or other unexpected responses (e.g. SERVFAIL, improper zone cut, REFUSED) to a minimized query. ``disabled`` disables QNAME minimization completely.
-The current default is ``relaxed``, but it might be changed to ``strict`` in a future release.
+   Setting this option to ``relaxed`` causes BIND to fall back to normal (non-minimized) query mode when it receives either NXDOMAIN or other unexpected responses (e.g. SERVFAIL, improper zone cut, REFUSED) to a minimized query. ``disabled`` disables QNAME minimization completely.
+The current default is ``relaxed``, but it may be changed to ``strict`` in a future release.

 ``tkey-gssapi-keytab``
-   The KRB5 keytab file to use for GSS-TSIG updates.
-If this option is set and tkey-gssapi-credential is not set, then updates will be allowed with any key matching a principal in the specified keytab.
+   This is the KRB5 keytab file to use for GSS-TSIG updates.
+If this option is set and tkey-gssapi-credential is not set, updates are allowed with any key matching a principal in the specified keytab.

 ``tkey-gssapi-credential``
-   The security credential with which the server should authenticate keys requested by the GSS-TSIG protocol.
-Currently only Kerberos 5 authentication is available and the credential is a Kerberos principal which the server can acquire through the default system key file, normally ``/etc/krb5.keytab``.
+   This is the security credential with which the server should authenticate keys requested by the GSS-TSIG protocol.
+Currently only Kerberos 5 authentication is available; the credential is a Kerberos principal which the server can acquire through the default system key file, normally ``/etc/krb5.keytab``.
 The location keytab file can be overridden using the tkey-gssapi-keytab option.
-Normally this principal is of the form "``DNS/``\ ``server.domain``".
+Normally this principal is of the form ``DNS/``\ ``server.domain``.
 To use GSS-TSIG, ``tkey-domain`` must also be set if a specific keytab is not set with tkey-gssapi-keytab.

 ``tkey-domain``
-   The domain appended to the names of all shared keys generated with ``TKEY``.
+   This domain is appended to the names of all shared keys generated with ``TKEY``.
 When a client requests a ``TKEY`` exchange, it may or may not specify the desired name for the key.
-If present, the name of the shared key will be ``client specified part`` + ``tkey-domain``.
+If present, the name of the shared key is ``client specified part`` + ``tkey-domain``.
-   Otherwise, the name of the shared key will be ``random hex digits``
+   Otherwise, the name of the shared key is ``random hex digits``
    + ``tkey-domain``.
-In most cases, the ``domainname`` should be the server's domain name, or an otherwise non-existent subdomain like "_tkey.``domainname``".
-If you are using GSS-TSIG, this variable must be defined, unless you specify a specific keytab using tkey-gssapi-keytab.
+In most cases, the ``domainname`` should be the server's domain name, or an otherwise nonexistent subdomain like ``_tkey.domainname``.
+If using GSS-TSIG, this variable must be defined, unless a specific keytab is specified using ``tkey-gssapi-keytab``.

 ``tkey-dhkey``
-   The Diffie-Hellman key used by the server to generate shared keys with clients using the Diffie-Hellman mode of ``TKEY``.
+   This is the Diffie-Hellman key used by the server to generate shared keys with clients using the Diffie-Hellman mode of ``TKEY``.
 The server must be able to load the public and private keys from files in the working directory.
 In most cases, the ``key_name`` should be the